-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

 Waiving all optional, extracurricular fees for students from low-income families (HB 1660) left schools and districts searching for ways to pay for programming that ASB revenues covered in the past and this funding helped districts maintain programs.
+While this grant helps fill some budget gaps at the high school level, it does not help the need in our middle schools.